-The Board determined that the risk management system of the Company should cover the following areas of risk:
+The Board determined that the risk management system of the Company should cover the following risk categories:

 - 1. Underwriting and reserving risk the risk of loss, or adverse changes in the value of assets and insurance liabilities, due to inadequate pricing and reserving assumptions.
-It includes fluctuations in the timing, frequency and severity of insured events/claims settlements; - Reinsurance risk the inability to obtain insurance from a reinsurer at the right time and at an appropriate cost.
+It includes fluctuations in the timing, frequency and severity of insured events/claims settlements; - 2.
+Reinsurance risk the inability to obtain insurance from a reinsurer at the right time and at an appropriate cost.
 The inability may emanate from a variety of reasons like unfavourable market conditions.
 Reinsurance risk also entails the possibility that the reinsurers will dispute the coverage of losses and/or inadequate or inappropriate reinsurance cover; - 3.
 Credit risk the risk that a counterparty will be unable to fulfil their obligations and pay amounts in full when due, leading to an adverse impact on the Company and its financials; - 4.
 Market and Investment risk the risk of loss in value of the investment portfolio due to factors such as macroeconomic risk and political risk.
 This includes interest rate risk, currency risk, credit spread risk, market concentration risk and equity price risk; - 5.
 Liquidity risk the risk that the Company is unable to realise investments and other assets in order to settle their financial obligations at a reasonable cost when they fall due; - 6.
 Asset Liability Management risk the risk refers to the management of a business in such a way that decisions on assets and liabilities are coordinated in order to manage the exposure to the risk associated with the Variation of their economic values.
 The Board decided to consider this risk within the same category of Liquidity Risk; - 7.
 Operational risks the risk of loss arising from inadequate or failed internal processes, personnel or systems, or from external events.
 Operational Risk therefore encompass a large number of risks, including outsourcing risk, regulatory and legal risk, business continuity, cyber risks and process failure risk;

 - 8. Reputational risks (including regulatory and legal risks) the risk that adverse publicity regarding EIL's business practices, whether accurate or not, will cause a loss of consumer confidence in the integrity of the Company which may result in significant financial losses; and - 9.
 Strategic risk the risk of loss arising from the pursuit of an unsuccessful business plan, adverse business decisions, the improper implementation of those decisions, inadequate resource allocation or failure to respond well to changes in the business environment. - 10.
-ESG and Sustainability risk ESG risks have gained significant importance over the past few years.
-ESG risks are those risks arising from Environmental, Social and Governance factors that must be addressed and managed to mitigate any financial, reputational, operational and regulatory impact on the Company.
-Environmental risks, such as climate change and natural disasters, can lead to increased claims costs.
-This risk can be compounded by the potential impact on insurers' investment portfolios, as assets may be negatively affected by environmental events.
+ESG and Sustainability risks -ESG risks have gained significant importance over the past few years.
+These are risks related to any environmental, social or governance ('ESG') event or state which, if it were to occur, could have an actual or potential negative effect on the value of the investment or on the value of the liability.
+Environmental risks, such as climate change and natural disasters, can lead to increased claims costs and transitional risks.
+This risk can be compounded by the potential impact on insurers' investment portfolios.
 Social risks, such as changes in demographics may lead to changes in customer demand which can impact customer retention and brand value.
-Lastly, Governance risks relate to the policies adopted, culture, management practices and decision-making of the Company through its Board of Directors, Senior Management, shareholders and other stakeholders.
+Lastly, Governance risks relate to the policies adopted, culture, management practices and decision-making of the Company through its Board of Directors, Senior Management, shareholders and other key stakeholders.